jpbetz/subspace/Readme.md

 For more details, see: http://jpbetz.github.io/subspace/

-Inspired by [glm](http://glm.g-truc.net/0.9.6/index.html), Subspace handles the vector and matrix computations that need to be performed on the CPU.
-It provides convenience features from shader programming like [swizzle operators](https://www.opengl.org/wiki/Data_Type_%28GLSL%29#Swizzling) as well as a comprehensive set of operations for graphics programming,  including replacements for operations that have been deprecated by OpenGL such as building a perspective transformation matrix.
+Inspired by [glm](http://glm.g-truc.net/0.9.6/index.html), Subspace handles the graphics programming vector and matrix computations that often need to be performed on the CPU.
+It provides convenience features inspired by shader programming language like [swizzle operators](https://www.opengl.org/wiki/Data_Type_%28GLSL%29#Swizzling) as well as a comprehensive set of core operations,  including replacements for operations that have been deprecated by OpenGL such as a convenient routine for building a perspective transformation matrix.

 Is intended for use with OpenGL, via JVM bindings such as [LWJGL](http://www.lwjgl.org/),  but could be used with any graphics API.